 Lt Col. Miller presented himself so the Japanese knew that he was the commanding officer.
 He removed his hat so that they would know who he was with it on or with it off.
 The men were ordered to assemble, in the jungle, about three blocks from their disabled tanks.
 The area was near a hospital in Mariveles.
 The battalion cooks were ordered to collect all the food from the men so that a final meal of the battalion could take place.
 The battalion remained in its bivouac all day without seeing one Japanese soldier.
 During this time, they divided up the food and money from the company’s treasury.

-At 7:00 P.M., the POWs were ordered to go out on the road near their bivouac.
-The POWs were ordered out to a road where the Japanese who had no interpreters beat and clubbed the Prisoners of War until they formed ranks.
+An interpreter told them they were to move to the headquarters of the Provisional Tank Group, which was at kilometer marker 168.2.
+They were ordered to go out on the road near their bivouac.
+The POWs were ordered onto the road where the Japanese who had no interpreters beat and clubbed the Prisoners of War until they formed ranks.
 As they stood on the road, a shell from Corregidor hit the barn where they had spent the night.
 They were put into detachments of 100 men with four men in each row and marched about one kilometer when they were stopped.
 The Japanese then began searching the POWs.
 The first thing they had the POWs do was to show their hands.
 The GI tank wristwatch he was wearing was easily seen.
 A guard noticed the ring on one man’s hand and asked, “Wife-oo” and the man nodded yes, and the guards moved on to the next POW.
 They went from man to man taking rings and watches.
 If a POW attempted to argue for the ring, the guards simply took their bayonets and cut the man’s finger off.
 A Japanese officer arrived and shouted at the guards who stopped searching the POWs.
 The POWs had started what they simply called “the hike” or “the march.”

 The POWs marched for three or four kilometers toward Cabcaben and then turned around and marched back to where they started.
-They were ordered to sit along the sides of the road.
+They were ordered to sit along the sides of the road while the sun beat down on them.
 Late in the afternoon they were ordered to from ranks and marched about over six miles to Cabcaben Airfield.
 At the airfield they were put into a bull pen with the guards patrolling.
 It was nearly dusk and more and more detachments of POWs kept arriving.
 The POWs were given enough space to lie down for the night.
-The POWs slept closely together because it was cold at night.
-The next morning the Japanese woke them and had them form ranks.
+The POWs slept closely together to keep warm because it was cold at night.
+The next morning the Japanese woke them and had them form columns of 100 men.
 As they made their way north toward the Lamao area of Bataan.
 They were joined by other POWs coming from side roads and trails.
 The Japanese had sent out detachments looking for stragglers.
 There were many more Filipino POWs than Americans and the two groups mixed.
-The road was hard to walk on because of the holes from the shelling and bombings.
+The road was hard to walk on because of the holes from the shelling and bombings from the recent fighting.
 There was also destroyed equipment on it and the bodies of the dead.
 The POWs were moved to the side of the road whenever a Japanese convoy came by heading south.
-The Japanese soldiers tried to hit the POWs in their heads with their rifle butts as they passed them.
+The Japanese soldiers on the trucks tried to hit the POWs in their heads with their rifle butts as they passed.

 When they started the march, the guards were combat veterans who viewed the POWs as combat veterans.
 Some men stated that the guards, at first, did not stop them from getting water if they had canteens.
-When the guards were changed the abuse started.
-The new guards were not combat veterans.
+When the guards were changed the abuse started, because the new guards were not combat veterans.
 It was only as time went on this was stopped and men were bayoneted or shot attempting to get water.
 This happened because the POWs broke ranks to run to the artesian wells and the Japanese wanted them to remain in columns.

 The guards were assigned a certain distance to cover and wanted to finish it as fast as possible so they moved the POWs at a faster pace which was hard for the POWs in worse shape.
 If a man fell, the guards did not want to stop the column so they shot or bayoneted the man.
 When the guards finished their assigned part of the march, the POWs were allowed to rest, but when the new guards took over, they also wanted to finish their part of the march as fast as possible, so the POWs once again were moved at a fast pace.
+At a bull pen they were stopped for the night.

 At Camp O’Donnell, the POWs were taken into a large field.
 As they stood there, Major Canby and Capt.
 Spoor and another officer walked among them and told them to stealthily get rid of any Japanese items they had on them.
 The POWs were counted and searched and all extra clothing that they had was taken from them and not returned.
 Blankets, knives, and matches were taken from them.
 If a man was found to have Japanese money or other items on them, they were taken to the guardhouse.
 Finally, the camp commandant came out, stood on the back of a flatbed truck, and told them that they were enemies of Japan and would always be Japan’s enemies.
 He also told them that they were captives and not prisoners of war and would be treated accordingly.
 After the speech, the prisoners were allowed to go to their barracks.
 Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.